3D integrated circuits evolved from planar processes to create multilayer semiconductor packages with multiple feature levels.

 This type of integration is expected to continue as packaging becomes more advanced.
 Chiplets, die-wafer/die-die structures, and multi-chip modules are manifestations of 3D integration and greater feature density in modern integrated circuits.

 Designers that want to develop more advanced components for specialized applications will continue taking a 3D design approach with heterogeneous integration.
-If you want to see all the advantages of 3D integrated circuits in your design, use Cadence’s complete set of system analysis tools.
+If you want to see all the advantages of 3D integrated circuits in your design, use Cadence’s complete set of design and analysis tools.
 VLSI designers can integrate multiple feature blocks into new designs and define connections for continued integration and scaling.
 The complete set of simulation features in powerful field solvers integrate with circuit design and PCB layout software, creating a whole systems design package for any application and level of complexity.